 And while it's true the post-publication peer review process is not flawless (John Tennant offers a nice writeup on its barriers), there's no denying the practice enables more transparency, accountability, discussion, and better, faster research.

 We know the value of post-publication peer review here at Publons, and over the years have created tools and features to speed up and improve the process.

 For example, reviewers can 'score' the quality and significance of a paper out of 10 to give readers instant insights into the research in question.
 They can also generate DOIs for reviews endorsed by the Publons community, giving it more weight as a research output.

-We also wanted a way to formally acknowledge these contributions to research, so we're naming our top post-publication peer reviewers in our upcoming Publons Peer Review Awards.*
+We also wanted a way to formally acknowledge these contributions to research, so we named our top post-publication peer reviewers in our Publons Peer Review Awards.*